paldhous/NICAR/2015/md_raw/gephi.md

 If so, and you can gather relevant data, network graphs can provide a means to display the connections involved in a way that your audience (and your editors) can readily understand.

+### The data we will use

+Download the data from this session from [here](data/gephi.zip), unzip the folder and place it on your desktop.
+It contains the following folders and files:

+- `friends.csv` A simple network documenting relationships among a small group of people.
+- `senate_113-2013.gexf` `senate-113-2014.gexf` Two files with data on voting patterns in the U.S. Senate, detailing the number and percentage of times pairs of Senators voted the same way in each year.
+- `senate_one_session.py` Python script that will scrape a single year's data from [GovTrack.US](http://govtrack.us/); modified from a [script](https://gist.github.com/rlucioni/8bdb1092579041ce739c) written by [Renzo Lucioni](http://www.renzolucioni.com/).
+- `senate` Folder containing files and code to make an interactive version of the Senate voting network.

 ### Network analysis: the basics

 At its simplest level, network analysis is very straightforward.
 Network graphs consist of edges (the connections) and nodes (the entities that are connected).